Filing Your Return -> Ontario Seniors' Public Transit Tax Credit

 If the pass does not provide all of the above information, the transit user is advised by Canada Revenue Agency (CRA) to retain a dated receipt, or cancelled cheques or credit card statements to support the tax credit claim.

-This is a Federal tax credit, and Yukon Territory also provides the same tax credit, on line 5835 of form YT428.
-It is not available for any other province or territory.
+This is a Federal tax credit, and Yukon also provides the same tax credit, on line 5835 of form YT428.
+It was not available for any other province or territory prior to 2017.
+The Yukon transit pass tax credit is also eliminated effective July 1, 2017.

 Tax Tip: Keep your public transit passes, and make sure they provide detailed information.